MuxN4/CLI_Encryption/README.md

 By strictly following these usage examples, you can effectively encrypt and decrypt messages and files using the Encryptor CLI tool.

-# License 📄
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 # Acknowledgements

 This tool uses the `cryptography` library.
 For more information, visit the [cryptography documentation](https://cryptography.io/en/latest/).